Rithari/OnePlusBot/Documentation.md

 ### Referral codes handling

 Users can post their smartphone and headphones referral links they obtained [from OnePlus](https://www.oneplus.com/referral) in #referralcodes channel.
 Bot will delete them automatically to post them into an embed with username, discrim and [user ID](https://dis.gd/userid) of who sent the codes.
-Every two weeks users will be able to post again their codes.
+Users are able to post new referral links after two weeks.

 ## Fun